First Battle of El Alamein: German advance halts

-The next day, 3 July, Rommel ordered the Afrika Korps to resume its attack on the Ruweisat ridge with the Italian XX Motorised Corps on its southern flank.
-Italian X Corps, meanwhile were to hold El Mreir.
-By this stage the Afrika Korps had only 26 operational tanks.
-There was a sharp armoured exchange south of Ruweisat ridge during the morning and the main Axis advance was held.
+The RAF once again played its part, flying 900 sorties during the day.
 On 3 July, the RAF flew 780 sorties.
 (Note: During the period 1 to 27 June the Desert Air Force flew nearly 15,400 sorties.
 Auchinleck later wrote in his official despatches "...Our air forces could not have done more than they did to help and sustain the Eighth Army in its struggle.
 Their effort was continuous by day and night, and the effect on the enemy was tremendous.
 I am certain that, had it not been for their devoted and exceptional efforts, we should not have been able to stop the enemy on the El Alamein position.")